-- b) The apron width is to be designed to withstand existing and forecast aircraft type and service vehicle loading. - c) Pavements should be constructed to accommodate the maximum forecast aircraft that will use the apron. - d) Apron and Pavement design should be discussed with the Operations Manager before submission.
-Development Approval plans must include a detailed drawing of the apron and crossover to taxiway, in particular drainage levels should be clearly shown - e) All services pits, stormwater drainage soakwells and/or washbay drainage collection pits which are to be located in aprons must be designed and installed to accommodate movement of aircraft (for which the apron was designed) up to a Maximum Take Off Weight (MTOW) of 10,000 kg.
+- b) The apron width is to be designed to withstand existing and forecast aircraft type and service vehicle loading. - c) Pavements should be constructed to accommodate the maximum forecast aircraft that will use the apron. - d) Steel fibre reinforced concrete will not be permitted for use in aprons and/or taxiway crossovers - e) Apron and Pavement design should be discussed with the Operations Manager before submission.
+Development Approval plans must include a detailed drawing of the apron and crossover to taxiway, in particular drainage levels should be clearly shown - f) All services pits, stormwater drainage soakwells and/or washbay drainage collection pits which are to be located in aprons must be designed and installed to accommodate movement of aircraft (for which the apron was designed) up to a Maximum Take Off Weight (MTOW) of 10,000 kg.
 All designs must be certified by a qualified engineer and submitted to JAH for approval.